EUTS/Pre-RegistrationWebsite/README.md

 Try to come up with the solution with as little steps as possible.

-4) Do this at a larger scale with maybe ten students (Dr Wadee will give out multiple transcript for this)
+4) Do this at a larger scale with maybe ten students (Dr Wadee will give out multiple transcripts for this)

 5) Upload your solution onto this project and disucss each other's solutions